vickjoeobi/nrw-html-and-css-2021-spring/lesson5/index.md

 # Homework

--   Create a Shopping list
+-   Create a Shopping list that looks like [this image]() // TODO: Add image
+-   Add a list of your social media accounts to the footer
 -   Read about other attributes used with the `<a>` tags

 # Resources